Nickelodeon Cultural Resort

-Nickelodeon Cultural Resort is a Chinese resort hotel and theme park that is potentially still under construction in Foshan, Guangdong.
-It will have an area of 250 acres.
+Nickelodeon Cultural Resort is a Chinese resort hotel and theme park that is likely no longer under construction in Foshan, Guangdong.
+It was planned to have an area of 250 acres.
 Groundbreaking took place on January 4, 2017 and was originally planned to open in 2020.
-The park is part of a development, the Foshan Cultural and Ecological Coastal Project.
+The park was part of a development, the Foshan Cultural and Ecological Coastal Project.
+With no updates on the project since 2020, it is assumed to be cancelled.

-Concept artwork for the theme park showcases the themings for its seven areas: SpongeBob SquarePants, Teenage Mutant Ninja Turtles, Avatar: The Last Airbender, Paw Patrol, Dora the Explorer, a slime-themed entrance area, and an area that combines Danny Phantom, Invader Zim, The Fairly OddParents, Rugrats, and Jimmy Neutron.
+Concept artwork for the theme park showcased the themings for its seven areas: SpongeBob SquarePants, Teenage Mutant Ninja Turtles, Avatar: The Last Airbender, Paw Patrol, Dora the Explorer, a slime-themed entrance area, and an area that combines Danny Phantom, Invader Zim, The Fairly OddParents, Rugrats, and Jimmy Neutron.

-While construction for Nickelodeon Universe's Mall of China (Chongqing, China) location was briefly paused due to the COVID-19 pandemic, the construction status of the Nickelodeon Cultural Resort in Foshan is currently unknown.
+A similarly ill-fated project, Nickelodeon Universe's Mall of China (Chongqing, China) location, was announced in 2018 and its Nickelodeon-related theming was cancelled in 2025.